The White Isle and Euphoric Music

 Paul Oakenfold and the Early Years

-His subsequent "Goa" compilation (mixed on the island, released 1994) became one of the defining documents of early trance and progressive house, capturing the intersection of Ibiza's hedonistic freedom and the emerging European trance sound in a way that remains potent today.
+His subsequent BBC Radio 1 Essential Mix "Goa Mix" (broadcast in December 1994) became one of the defining documents of early trance and progressive house, capturing the intersection of Ibiza's hedonistic freedom and the emerging European trance sound in a way that remains potent today.
 The compilation's influence on what trance producers and DJs were trying to create through the late 1990s and 2000s cannot be overstated.

 The Superclub Era: Amnesia, Space, and Beyond